 Many seniors are unfamiliar with Pilates; however, this low-impact exercise focuses on core muscles and stability similar to yoga.
 Unlike yoga, Pilates often uses different types of equipment that helps a person stretch and build muscle strength.
 Pilates and yoga can both also be done at home with.

 Many seniors have no interest in joining a large gym.
-There are exercises they can do to combat abdominal fat and simultaneously build strength in their own homes or in a nursing home or assisted living facility.
+There are exercises they can do to combat abdominal fat and simultaneously build strength in their own homes or in a nursing home, memory care facility or assisted living facility.
 Stair climbing, chair squats, single-leg stands or wall pushups are easy ways for a senior to gain some extra exercise throughout the day.

-At Rocky Mountain Assisted Living, we want to take care of all aspects of your loved one, including their physical health.
+At Rocky Mountain Assisted Living, such as our nursing home in Lakewood, we want to take care of all aspects of your loved one, including their physical health.
 We work with you to create a plan full of activities they will enjoy and will continue to participate in for their own physical well-being.
 To see if we are a good fit for your elderly loved one, contact us at 303-569-4296 or visit us online today.